Yoga Poses for Restful Sleep: A Complete Guide to Better Nights and Brighter Days

 Introduction

 Sleep is the cornerstone of physical, mental, and emotional health.
 Yet, millions of people around the world struggle to get enough quality rest.
 If you're tossing and turning at night, yoga might be your best natural remedy.
-Unlike sleeping pills that often come with side effects, yoga relaxes your body and calms your mind in a holistic and sustainable way.
+Unlike sleeping pills that often come with side effects, yoga relaxes your body and calms your mind holistically and sustainably.

 In this comprehensive guide, we’ll explore the science behind sleep and stress, the connection between yoga and better rest, and 12 of the most effective yoga poses to help you drift into peaceful slumber naturally.